 Anne Arundel Community College provides programs that meet the ever-changing information technology needs of business and industry and qualify graduates to obtain employment opportunities that provide family-sustaining wages and contribute to quality of life.
-Learning outcomes for this certificate program include:
+The cloud computing program teaches a type of computing technology that relies on sharing computing resources owned by third-party companies.
+Students will learn how to manage the security of cloud deployed applications, utilize resources to build infrastructure, platforms, and software applications in a secure environment.
+Following are the program outcomes: